-Creamy chocolate peanut butter brownies with a fudge ganache top that are easy to make, naturally vegan and gluten-free!
+Creamy no bake peanut butter brownies with a fudge ganache top that are easy to make, naturally vegan and gluten-free!
 Each bar makes the perfect morning or afternoon energy bar.
-And just like my in healthy brownies and my peanut butter oatmeal bars, the flavor of peanut butter is Reese-cup strong.
+And just like in my peanut butter oatmeal smoothie, and my peanut butter oatmeal bars, the flavor of peanut butter is Reese-cup strong.
 And the fudge factor is so high, almost as high as with my no bake chocolate brownies.